Witchdoctor90/Templator/README.md

 - Create and manage HTML templates stored in a database.
 - Dynamically insert user-provided text into placeholders.
 - Real-time preview of the rendered templates.
-- Export results as HTML or PDF files.
+- Export results as PDF files.
 - Full CRUD API for template management.
 - RESTful design for easy external integration.
 - Client-side form builder automatically detects placeholders.